dthecatalyst/PMGuide/README.md

 Organizations use these financial measures to prioritize projects as most organizations have limited resources with which to work.
 Those projects with better financial indicators would typically be prioritized higher than those with less attractive financials.
 This prioritization helps an organization to narrow down the list of projects they will initiate and those that may have to seek better options for viability.

 #### Accuracy in financial measure
 It is important to note that the financial measures we have discussed (Payback Period, Net Present Value, and Profitability Index).
-For example, if the cash flow estimates are not accurate, such as the initial investment is underestimated or the cash inflows are overestimated, this can have a serious impact on the accuracy of the financial measures such as Payback Period, Profitability, and NPV because if you look at the calculation the Payback Period calculates how long it will take to return the initial investment of the project. **The formula for Payback Period is the initial investment divided by the periodic cash flow**.
+For example, if the cash flow estimates are not accurate, such as the initial investment is underestimated or the cash inflows are overestimated, this can have a serious impact on the accuracy of the financial measures such as Payback Period, Profitability, and NPV because if you look at the calculation, The Payback Period calculates how long it will take to return the initial investment of the project. **The formula for Payback Period is the initial investment divided by the periodic cash flow**.

 <p align="center"><img width="400" height="100" src="/resourcedict/PaybackPeriod.png"></p>